Michaël Benyahia: Formula Renault

-Michael signed with the R-ace GP Team and became 2017 Formula Renault FR 2.0 NEC Champion.
-As part of his prize for becoming the 2017 champion at Hockenheim, Michael Benyahia paid a visit to Renault Sport's F1 facility at Enstone.
+Benyahia signed with the R-ace GP Team and became 2017 Formula Renault FR 2.0 NEC Champion.
+As part of his prize for becoming the 2017 champion at Hockenheim, Benyahia paid a visit to Renault Sport's F1 facility at Enstone.

 Formula 3

-Between June and October 2019, he joined the development program of the British team Carlin Motorsport to prepare for a serie in F3.
+Between June and October 2019, Benyahia joined the development program of the British team Carlin Motorsport to prepare for a series in F3.

 Formula E

 In September 2017, Benyahia joined Venturi Formula E Team as Development Driver, one month later he took part in the pre-season test session in Valencia, then in January 2018 at the Rookie Test of the Marrakesh ePrix where he was the youngest among the twenty participants, in which he finished 19th in the first session and 18th in the second.

 British GT

-Benyahia is one of four confirmed McLaren DDP drivers that will drive two McLaren 570S GT4s for Tolman Motorsport for the 2020 season, after he, Katie Milner, Harry Hayek and Alain Valente were the top 4 drivers in an 18-driver selection at Snetterton.
+Benyahia was one of four confirmed McLaren DDP drivers that would drive two McLaren 570S GT4s for Tolman Motorsport for the 2020 season, after he, Katie Milner, Harry Hayek and Alain Valente were the top-four drivers in an 18-driver selection at Snetterton.